-- All members over age 17, all HCV genotypes, with a positive Hepatitis C RNA level; - In all cases, the MCOs shall ensure (using the AASLD/IDSA guidelines) that each treatment request is appropriate with respect to: - HCV genotype and viral load; - Drug dose(s) and duration(s).
-The MCO's preferred formulary agent may be given preference if the level of evidence and effectiveness (as measured by Systemic Vascular Resistance) is equal or greater, and no drug interactions are of concern; - The presence or absence of advanced fibrosis or cirrhosis.
-For the purpose of making treatment decisions using the AASLD/IDSA guidance, "cirrhosis" can be considered to be present if any of the following are present: - APRI >= 1.0;
+- 1. All members over age 17, all HCV genotypes, with a positive Hepatitis C RNA level; - 2.
+In all cases, the MCOs shall ensure (using the AASLD/IDSA guidelines) that each treatment request is appropriate with respect to: - a.
+HCV genotype and viral load; - b.
+Drug dose(s) and duration(s).
+Note that the MCOs 'preferred formulary agent may be given preference if the level of evidence and effectiveness (as measured by SVR) is equal or greater, and no drug interactions are of concern; - c.
+The presence or absence of advanced fibrosis or cirrhosis.
+For the purpose of making treatment decisions using the AASLD/IDSA guidance, "cirrhosis" can be considered to be present if any of the following are present: - i.
+APRI >= 1.01; - ii.
+Fib- $4 \ge 3.252$; - iii.
+Transient Elastography Score>= 12.5 kP3 (F4 equivalent); - iv.
+Fibrotest $> = 0.73^4$ (F4 equivalent) OR Fibrometer with F4